 8 Health Insurance Terms to Know Before Enrolling

 If you’ve ever thought health insurance terminology was confusing, you’re not alone.
-In fact, in 2020 over 96 percent of Americans couldn’t correctly identify the four most common health insurance terms.
-Millennials struggle the most; well over half of them can’t identify any terms!
+In fact, more than 96 percent of Americans can’t correctly identify the four most common health insurance terms.

-In this quick, simple guide, we’ll break down the most important health insurance terms to know to be a better informed and more empowered health care consumer.
-Then you can confidently enroll in coverage that’s right for you.
+In this quick, simple guide, we’ll break down the most important health insurance terms to know to be a better informed and more empowered health insurance shopper so you can confidently find and enroll in the right plan for you.

 1. Premium